-You can also use this technology to hold meetings with your staff as well.
-It’s important to stay on top of your team, which is most likely working from home during the pandemic.
-Encourage your producers to also download Zoom and share it with prospects they can’t meet in person.
+You can also use this technology to hold meetings with your remote staff as well.
+It's important to stay on top of your team, which is most likely working from home even after the pandemic.
+Encourage your producers to also download Zoom and share it with prospects they can't meet in person.
 Suggest the 1-2 strategy discussed above and let them see how well it works in closing sales.

 However, you can always work closely with an Account Manager to follow the trends in your account, make adjustments and add filters to test and see what brings about an incline in sales.
 A strong ROI is what you should aim for, and luckily Zoom and FaceTime are free.